SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 Follow these steps to set up your project to support multi-site, multi-locale
 1. Set your url config
-- Customise your site and locale in the url
+- Customize your site and locale in the url
-- Set your url showDefault to true if you want to keep your default values in the url
+- Set your url `showDefault` to true if you want to keep your default values in the url
 2. Provide the sites for your app.
 Each site includes site id, and its localization configuration.
-   You can also provide alias for your locale.
-They will be used in place of your locale id when generating paths across the app
+   You can also provide an alias for your locale that will be used in place of your locale id when generating paths across the app.
-3. [Optional] Provide alias's for your sites.
+3. [Optional] Provide aliases for your sites.
 These will be used in place of your site id when generating paths throughout the application.
 If no alias is defined for a site, the id will be used to generate paths across application.

-   *Note*:  Even if alias is defined, the URL that has id instead of the alias would still work as a mean to determine the site and locale for the app, but be mindful that the generated paths will use alias.
-   This is helpful in some cases.
-For example: At some time, your application URLs have id, but then you switch to use alias.
-If a user bookmarks a link that has id in the path before you deploy your change, the old bookmark link still works when you use it to your site.
+   *Note*: URLs constructed using canonical site and locale ids are still valid URLs even when aliases are used.

 ```js
 module.exports = {